 Accelerated underwriting in life insurance may provide potential benefits to both consumers and insurers, if applied in a fair and non-discriminatory manner.
 In order to fairly deliver the benefits of more convenient and cost-effective processes, regulators and insurers should be guided by current law related to fair trade practices and unfair discrimination.
-Regulators and insurers should continue to monitor accelerated underwriting practices as they develop to avoid unfairly discriminatory practices.
+Regulators and insurers should also continue to monitor accelerated underwriting practices as they develop and update, when necessary, relevant laws to adapt to these developing practices to avoid unfair trade practices and unfairly discriminatory practices.
 Much of the discussion in this paper is framed in these general terms.
 The Working Group believes the charge to specifically address the impact on minority populations is included in these terms.
 Future work products of the Working Group may address the charge from the Special Committee on Race and Insurance in more detail.

 What is Accelerated Underwriting?

 Throughout this paper, we use the term accelerated underwriting in life insurance.
-We propose the following as a definition:
+For purposes of this paper, we based our work on the following definition:

-Accelerated underwriting is life insurers’ use of big data, artificial intelligence and machine learning to underwrite life insurance in an expedited manner.
-For example, a process to replace traditional underwriting and allow some applications to have certain medical requirements, e.g., paramedical exams and fluid collection, waived.
-What distinguishes accelerated underwriting from traditional life insurance underwriting is the use of non-traditional, non-medical data using predictive models or machine learning.
+Accelerated underwriting is the use of big data, artificial intelligence, and machine learning to underwrite life insurance in an expedited manner.
+The process generally uses predictive models and machine learning algorithms to analyze applicant data, which may include the use of non-traditional, non-medical data, provided either by the applicant directly or obtained through external sources.
+The process is typically used to replace all or part of traditional underwriting in life insurance and to allow some applications to have certain medical requirements waived, such as paramedical exams and fluid collection.

 Predictive models examine data sets for patterns to predict and assign the risk category, e.g., a model developer enters data points (potentially hundreds of thousands), and the model finds patterns and identifies future predictions of risk and assigns an insured to a risk category.
 Machine learning algorithms are a process or set of rules executed to solve an equation, e.g., a life insurance underwriter uses a set of rules to place an individual insured in a particular risk category.
 The ‘learning’ part of machine learning means that those programs change how they process data over time, much as humans change how they process data by learning.
-Machine learning often falls into two groups: supervised or unsupervised.
+Machine learning often falls into two groups: supervised or unsupervised (even when self-automated, there are controls and some level of human supervision in place).
 The difference between the two is whether the program is directed to analyze patterns or is self-automated.

-Predictive models or machine learning trains a system to make judgments when exposed to data that is unfamiliar to serve as a substitute for human-centric decision making.
+Predictive models or machine learning trains a system to make judgments when exposed to data that is unfamiliar.
+This process serves as a substitute for human-centric decision making.
 These are both subcategories of artificial intelligence, which should not be confused with a static rule-based algorithm.

 Life insurance underwriting is the process of determining eligibility and classifying applicants into risk categories to determine the appropriate rate to charge for transferring the financial risk associated with insuring the applicant.
 Traditional life insurance underwriting involves, assessing the applicant’s physical health, along with other financial and behavioral elements, then determining whether an applicant is eligible for coverage and the risk class to which that individual belongs.
-Accelerated underwriting relies both on traditional and non-traditional, non-medical data used within predictive models or machine learning algorithms to perform some of the tasks of an underwriter.
+Accelerated underwriting relies both on traditional and non-traditional, medical and non-medical data used within predictive models or machine learning algorithms to perform some of the tasks of an underwriter.
 The exact parameters of the application of accelerated underwriting vary by insurer.